You are here

 module avail mkl

 Other Intel modules include the MKL libraries, for example, the Intel compiler version 12 or later modules include the associated MKL libraries, and so MKL will be automatically loaded when loading these more recent compiler modules.
+The following table indicates which MKL version is associated with each recent Intel compiler version, and the table syntax is the same as the module names on MSI systems.

 Intel provides an MKL linking advisor tool, which provides advice regarding the appropriate MKL linking commands for a given configuration.
 The tool is available at: http://software.intel.com/en-us/articles/intel-mkl-link-line-advisor

-If using the tool it can be helpful to know that MSI's high performance systems have available Intel Composer XE 2013.
 The MKL advisor tool does not provide advice for all possible options, for example it does not include information about using OpenMPI with MKL.

 The most accurate and thorough Intel documentation is provided by Intel, and is available at: